bgreene2/ComfyUI-OpenAI-API/README.md

 - pre_prompt - If given, this will be added before the text_prompt to construct the actual user message sent to the LLM
 - endpoint - The hostname or ip address where the API is located.
 You may need to include "/v1" at the end.
 - model - The name of the AI model to request at the API
+- sleep - Amount of time, in seconds, to delay after calling the LLM but before returning the output
 - use_temperature - Whether to send a temperature
 - temperature - The temperature to send
 - use_seed - Whether to send an RNG seed.
 If this is not specified, the default behavior of the endpoint will be used, which is probably to use a random seed.